diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

     Roman Numerals shouldn't have four symbols in a row

     ~~OofO's placeholder method, not generating a first term for the equation~~

+    I think Adding has a problem with a/b + b/a has some weird problems with simplifying, like 1/2 + 9/9

 - More Add/Sub/Mult/Div Tricks/Common Problems